Beholder (horse): 2014: four-year-old season

 Beholder ran only three races in 2014.
 She began her third season in the Santa Lucia Stakes at Santa Anita on April 21.
 Conceding six pounds to her opponents, she started at odds of 1–10 and won by more than five lengths over Legacy.
 She returned to Grade I competition at the Ogden Phipps Stakes at Belmont on June 7.
 It was only the second time she had been shipped to race outside California, the only prior trip having been the Kentucky Oaks.
 Beholder went off as the favorite ahead of Princess of Sylmar and Close Hatches.
-She raced on the outside and moved up to third on the final turn but made no further progress and finished fourth behind winner Close Hatches.| She had sustained an injury during that race, and after returning to training, split the wound site open again during a workout, requiring stitches and missing additional training time.
+She raced on the outside and moved up to third on the final turn but made no further progress and finished fourth behind winner Close Hatches.| She had sustained an injury during that race, and after returning to training, she split the wound site open again during a workout, requiring stitches and missing additional training time.
 Nonetheless, on September 27, with Mike Smith riding her for the first time, she won the Zenyatta Stakes for a second time, winning by 3/4 of a length over Tiz Midnight and Iotapa.
 She was viewed as not at her peak fitness but progressing well in spite of the delays in training linked to her injury.

 Beholder was prepared to defend her Breeders' Cup Distaff title and was also consigned to be sold at the 2014 Fasig-Tipton fall sale immediately after.
 Plans changed when she was found to be running a 104 °F fever after exercising on October 19.
-She was scratched from both the race and the sale, and owner Hughes decided that after she recovered from her illness, she would not be sold, but instead would stay in training and return to racing in 2015.
+She was scratched from both the race and the sale, and owner Hughes decided that after she recovered from her illness, she would not be sold but instead would stay in training and return to racing in 2015.